SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Text: Text of the alarm that will be raised.

-Detailed description of steps that this smart rule performs for each incoming measurement value:
+A detailed description of steps that this smart rule performs for each incoming measurement value:

 * Check, if the measurement includes data for the fragment and series (rule parameter).

 * Check, if the rule is activated for the source object.

-* Collect the red and yellow range from either:
+* The data of the red and yellow range is collected from either:

-  - the source object (of the measurement)
+- the source object (the measurement)

-  - the data point library (rule parameter).
+- the data point library (control parameter).

-If there are no red/yellow ranges defined in either of them, then no alarms are generated.
+If no red / yellow ranges are defined, no alarms are generated.

 _Note_: Range values defined in the source object have a higher priority than the ones defined in the data point library.
-You can also just override a single value (e.g. yellow range max) by setting it in the source object.
+You can also just overwrite a single value (e.g. yellow range max) by setting it in the source object.
 The other values will then be taken by from the data point library.

  - If the incoming value is inside the yellow range.